BasicRespirator/basic/README.md

 •  dxf files for making large quantities
 •  Patterns and materials appropriate for community use

-If you are currently making this mask and having any trouble with the instructions, files or fit, please email me at basicrespirator@gmail.com I am happy to help explain things and it is great user feedback for me as well.
+If you make this mask any trouble with the instructions, files or fit, please email me at basicrespirator@gmail.com I am happy to help explain things and it is great user feedback as well.

 Please visit https://basicrespirator.com for more assembly photos and further informatation about this mask.

 DISCLAIMER

-This respirator is not certified and is only offered as a potential solution to meet immediate needs during a crisis.
-It has been submitted to the FDA / NIH / VA for medical approval.
-Please use your best judgement and discretion before wearing this mask and observe the social distancing and hygiene guidelines recommended by the CDC and public health departments.
+This respirator is not certified and is only offered as a potential solution when better alternatives are not available.
+It is not NIOSH certified or FDA approved.
+Please use your best judgement and discretion before wearing this mask and observe the guidelines recommended by the CDC and public health departments.
 We do not claim that this mask is guaranteed to keep you protected from COVID-19.

-If you are a medical professional or design engineer with relevant experience and would like to offer feedback, please email basicrespirator@gmail.com Hospitals can receive a free evaluation kit upon request.
+This device is currently in the testing phase at hospitals.
+Basic tests have been conducted on the current 65mm filter design and results from fit testing will be published soon.
+If you are a hospital or clinician interested in reviewing this design, please email basicrespirator@gmail.com for an evaluation kit.

 LICENSE